prezly/content-renderer-react-js/README.md

 We use [Loki](https://loki.js.org/) visual testing library for storybook.
 There are several commands that you can use:

-1. `loki` - checks that your current stories are matched what you already have (Storybook server should run)
+1. `loki` - checks that your current stories are matched with what you already have (Storybook server should run)
 1. `loki:update` - Regenerate all snapshots despite what you already have (Storybook server should run)
 1. `loki:static-build` - Performs checks like `loki` does, but over builded sources from storybook, no need to run Storybook server